bestofjs/bestofjs-weekly/data/collections/stories/story-082.md

 The version number 2 has just been released and the author explains in [this article](https://medium.com/@jeromewus/why-i-refactor-tesseract-js-v2-50f750a9cfe2) why he refactored the library, especially to fix issues related to performance.

-One more thing: the results of the [State of Javascript](https://2019.stateofjs.com/) have been published.
+One more thing: the results of the [State of Javascript](https://2019.stateofjs.com/) survey have been published.
 Go and check it, it's a great way to understand the JavaScript landscape in 2019.